Last updated July 2026

 What should I bring on the Tongariro Alpine Crossing?

-Wind- and waterproof layers, warm mid-layer, sturdy boots, 2–3 litres of water, food for the day, sunscreen, and a charged phone.
-Check the alpine weather forecast specific to Tongariro the morning of your walk.
+Wind- and waterproof layers, warm mid-layer, sturdy boots, 2–3 litres of water, food, sunscreen, hat, and a head torch in winter.
+Water on the track is not suitable for drinking.
+Check the specific alpine forecast before you go.